 Indian Meal Moths

 Indian meal moths are a common type of stored product pest that are found invading and feeding on dry goods found in kitchen and pantry areas.
-These pests got their name because they were first discovered they were found feeding on corn meal.
+These pests got their name because they were first discovered feeding on cornmeal.

 Indian Meal Moth Identification

-Indian meal moth larvae grow to be about ½ of an inch in length.
-Their color depends on their specific species and their specific diet- the body can be brown, green, off-white, or pinkish in color.
+Indian meal moth larvae grow to be about 1/2 of an inch in length.
+Their color depends on their specific species and their specific diet.
+Their body can be brown, green, off-white, or pinkish in color.
 The larvae’s head and thorax are yellowish-brown in color.
-The body of the adult grows to about 3/8th of an inch in length; they have a 5/8th of an inch wingspan.
-The front half of the wing is a yellowish-gray color, the back half of the wing is bronze, copper, or dark gray in color- a dark band separates the two halves of the wing.
+The body of the adult grows to about 3/8th of an inch in length and they have a 5/8th of an inch wingspan.
+The front half of the wing is a yellowish-gray color, the back half of the wing is bronze, copper, or dark gray in color and a dark band separates the two halves of the wing.